mcesarpl/Postcode-Backend-Api/README.md

   $  sysctl -w vm.max_map_count=262144
   $  exit
 ```
-- The Project should be running on Docker now, but if you need to run it outside docker, follow the next instructions
+- The Nodejs Project should be running on Docker now, but if you need to run it outside docker, follow the next instructions

 - To install all project dependencies